okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 If you have applications that use Okta endpoints with the uncustomized URL domain, update them to use the custom URL domain.

-## Create a custom domain within Cloudflare
+## Optional: Create a custom domain within Cloudflare

-Use Cloudflare to quickly set up a custom domain.
+If you need to set up a custom domain, you can use Cloudflare.

 ### Transfer your domain and create a certificate